cram0/arcade_2020/README.md

 	[Escape] Quit the program

 ## Libraries location
-Libraries are located in the /lib folder
+Libraries are located in the /lib folder after you compiled the project

 ## How to run the project